lohitpt252003/frontend-for-annaforces/app/README.md

 *   **`Logout`**: A component that triggers the logout process, clearing user data from `localStorage` and redirecting to the login page.
 *   **`WelcomePage`**: A simple page displayed after successful user login.
 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.
 Now includes a "View Solution" button for each problem.
-*   **`ProblemDetail`**: Displays the detailed information for a specific problem.
-If the problem belongs to an upcoming contest, it displays an informational message.
-It uses caching to improve performance.
+*   **`ProblemDetail`**: Displays the detailed information for a specific problem, fetched from the backend.
+If the problem is not found, it displays a message indicating that the problem is not there.
+Now includes a "View Solution" button.
+It now also displays problem constraints and utilizes the `SampleCases` component for rendering sample test cases.
 *   **`SampleCases`**: A dedicated component for displaying sample input/output test cases for problems.
 It provides a convenient "Copy" button for each input and output, allowing users to easily copy the content to their clipboard.
 Toast notifications are used to provide feedback on copy operations.
 *   **`Profile`**: Displays user profile information.
 Now allows editing of name, username, and bio.
 Also displays a list of solved problems with clickable links to problem details.
 *   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific user, fetched from the backend.
 Includes robust filter functionalities (by problem ID, status, language, and timestamp) with dynamically generated status options to ensure accuracy.
 Each submission ID is a clickable link to its detailed view, and problem IDs are now clickable links to user profiles.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
 Includes filter functionalities (by user ID, status, and timestamp).
 Each submission is a clickable link to its detailed view, and user IDs are now clickable links to user profiles.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission.
-Access to submissions is restricted during a running contest to the owner of the submission.
-*   **`SolutionDetail`**: Displays the solution for a specific problem.
-Access to solutions is restricted for problems in a running or scheduled contest.
+It now features a **live polling mechanism** and a **copy-to-clipboard** functionality.
+If a submission is still being judged, the page will automatically fetch updates every few seconds.
+Users can now easily copy the submission code, as well as the input, expected output, and actual output for each test case, with a single click.
+Test cases now collapse by default, and their statuses are color-coded (green for passed, red for wrong answer, yellow for runtime/time limit/memory limit, grey for compilation error).
+Input for each test case is also displayed.
+If the submission is not found, it displays a message indicating that the submission is not there.
 *   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem.
 Upon submission, it now displays a toast notification confirming the submission and immediately redirects the user to the problem's submissions page, where they can see their submission appear with a "Queued" status.
 *   **`Credits`**: Displays credits for the project, including contributors and technologies used.
 *   **`Footer`**: Displays copyright information, links to About Us, Contact, and Privacy Policy pages.